-GDPR – Are you prepared for a Data Breach and a stricter notification regime?
+GDPR – Data Breach requirements and notification regimes

 Recent high-profile data breaches demonstrate how critical it is to be ready to handle a breach.
 Advance planning will ensure you have a clear strategy focused on protecting and informing your customers.
-A detailed plan could go some way to minimise the damage to your organisation’s reputation.
+A detailed plan could minimise damage to your organisation’s reputation.

 These require the following: